 Christine Porath is an Associate Professor at the McDonough School of Business at Georgetown University.
 She is also a consultant working with leading organizations to help them create a thriving workplace.

-Her speaking and consulting clients include Google, United Nations, International Monetary Fund, Genentech, Department of Labor, Department of the Treasury, Department of Justice, and National Security Agency.
+Her speaking and consulting clients include Google, United Nations, World Bank, International Monetary Fund, Pixar, Genentech, Expedia, Department of Labor, Department of the Treasury, Department of Justice, and National Security Agency.